Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy

 In this work, we address the problem of optimally converting an RDP profile into $f$-DP.
 While prior works, such as \citet{asoodeh2021variantsdifferentialprivacylossless}, have solved the variational problem for a single R\'enyi order $\tau$, a mechanism typically satisfies a continuum of constraints defined by a profile $\tau \mapsto \rho(\tau)$ (also known as functional RDP \citep{wang2018subsampledrenyidifferentialprivacy}).
 We prove the conjecture stated in Appendix F.3 of \citet{zhu2022optimalaccountingdifferentialprivacy}: among all conversion rules that map an RDP profile to a valid hypothesis-testing trade-off $f$, the lower boundary of the intersection of $\tau$-RDP privacy regions over all $\tau\in[0.5,\infty)$ is optimal.
 Any tighter conversion rule would necessarily require information about the mechanism beyond its RDP profile.
 We solve the functional optimization problem over this entire trajectory, seeking the tightest possible envelope that holds for \textit{all} mechanisms satisfying a given RDP profile.
 Our proof unifies and sharpens the insights of \citet{balle2019hypothesistestinginterpretationsrenyi}, \citet{asoodeh2021variantsdifferentialprivacylossless}, and \citet{zhu2022optimalaccountingdifferentialprivacy}.

-Our main contribution is establishing the fundamental limit of black-box privacy conversion.
-We prove that the trade-off function derived from the intersection of privacy regions for all valid R\'enyi orders is the pointwise optimal one.
+Our main contribution is establishing the fundamental limit of black-box privacy conversion, where the conversion relies solely on the RDP profile $\rho(\cdot)$ and is oblivious to all other properties of the underlying privacy mechanism.
+We prove that the trade-off function derived from the intersection of privacy regions for all R\'enyi orders is the pointwise optimal one.
 By constructing witness mechanisms, namely, specific instances of Randomized Response that exactly saturate this bound, we demonstrate that no tighter conversion rule can exist without inspecting other properties of the mechanism.
 This result elevates the proposed conversion from a technical improvement to a definitive conclusion for RDP-to-DP conversion research: we have reached the theoretical ceiling of what can be inferred solely from RDP parameters.